bigplans47/rails_portfolio_site/README.md

 -At 1pm sent time reviewing classwork/homework
 -At 3pm reviewing information about bootstrap in Rails -At 330 work on issue with deleting projects
+4pm notice issue is loading a GET not DELETE Action

 This README would normally document whatever steps are necessary to get the application up and running.